-Municipal utility services such as low-voltage power lines, gas lines, telecommunications lines and municipal water, sanitary and storm sewer lines are not included in this category.
+Municipal utility services such as low-voltage power lines, subtransmission power lines, gas lines, telecommunications lines and municipal water, sanitary and storm sewer lines are not included in this category.

-Property receives a moderate utility influence factor if it is adjacent to overhead transmission lines generally located within a green belt or if it's adjacent to telecommunication transmission towers.
+Property receives a moderate utility influence factor if it is adjacent to overhead transmission lines greater than 200 kilovolts, generally located within a green belt or if it's adjacent to telecommunication transmission towers.

-Municipal utility services such as low-voltage power lines, gas lines, telecommunications lines and municipal water, sanitary and storm sewer lines are not included in this category.
+Municipal utility services such as low-voltage power lines, subtransmission power lines, gas lines, telecommunications lines and municipal water, sanitary and storm sewer lines are not included in this category.

-Substation, minor
+• Substation, minor

-Property receives a substation, minor utility influence factor if it is adjacent to a utility substation other than an overhead transmission line substation.
+Property receives a substation, minor utility influence factor if it is adjacent to a utility substation other than a high-voltage overhead transmission line substation.
 These substations include municipal utility services such as low-voltage power substations, gas substations, telecommunications substations and municipal water, sanitary and storm sewer substations